sendailogic/sendailogic.github.io/sendailogic-hugo-source/content/tanaka.md

 - Director, Japan Association for Philosophy of Science, 2008 - 2017.
 - Councilor, Association for Symbolic Logic, 2013 - 2015.
 - Councilor, Mathematical Society of Japan, 2017 - 2018.
-- Editor, Annals of Pure and Applied Logic, 2013 - present.
+- Editor, Annals of Pure and Applied Logic, 2013 - 2021.

 ## Foreign Institutes Visited
 - Pennsylvania State University, U.S.A., October 1990 - July 1991.